 Curating exhibitions since 2005, Picard has worked with artists like Ellen Rothenberg, Edra Soto, Xaviera Simmons, and others, presenting exhibitions at La Box ENSA Bourges, Gallery 400, Vox Populi, The Hyde Park Art Center, and more.
 In 2014, she was the Curatorial Fellow at La Box, ENSA in France, and became a member of the SYNAPSE International Curators’ Network of the Haus der Kulturen der Welt in Berlin in 2015.
 A recent series of exhibitions, Ghost Nature, The New [New] Corpse, and Imperceptibly and Slowly Opening explores the figure in relation to systems of by investigating inter-species borders, how the human relates to its environment and what possibilities might emerge from upturning an anthropocentric world view.
 Publications regularly accompany these shows, wherein Picard uses the book format as an alternative method to disseminate and reflect upon ephemeral exhibitions.
 During her tenure as Publisher and Editor of The GLP she has released over forty books featuring writing by Magalie Guérin, Graham Harman, Roberto Harrison, Hannah B Higgins, Timothy Morton, Jamila Woods, and others.

 Her critical writing appears under the name Caroline Picard in publications like ArtForum (critics picks), art21, Flash Art International, Hyperallergic, and The Seen.
 A recent chapbook with a critical essay about the cats of James Joyce, Marcel Broodthaers, Derrida, the Walker Art Center, and Art Orienté object, The Strangers Among Us, was released by Astrophil Press in 2017.
-She also publishes fiction and comics under the name Coco Picard.
-Her first graphic novel, The Chronicles of Fortune, was published by Radiator Press in 2017, and explores an ineffective superhero’s contemplation of death through banal episodes that involve a crocodile, a silent goldfish, a stove, and a moth.
-TSK, her novel inspired by the ghost of Joseph Beuys’, is forthcoming from Gold Wake Press in 2019.
+Fiction and comics have appeared in Hyperallergic, The Coming Envelope (Book Thug), Necessary Fiction, Tupelo Quarterly, Everyday Genius and she has three contributions in vols 1-4 of The Graphic Canon (Seven Stories Press).
+TSK, a novel inspired by the ghost of Joseph Beuys, is forthcoming from Gold Wake Press in 2019.